6.11 Internal Control Over Financial Reporting

 related to the entity’s internal controls as they perform AICPA audits

 of an entity that plans to go public in the near future.
-Auditors can
+To this end,

 In addition to the communication matters described in Section 6.7.6, there are incremental